nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

   getTracing :: env -> TracingEnv
 ```

+**Note:** The `Has` type class pattern is sometimes used in combination with [lenses](https://www.fpcomplete.com/haskell/tutorial/lens/), notably by the `rio` library and documentation.
+I do not use them here because they add another concept to learn and I find the type errors can be more difficult to work with.
+But all of these examples would work perfectly fine with them.

 To generalize, we'll use these `Has*` type classes in combination with the [`MonadReader`](https://hackage.haskell.org/package/mtl/docs/Control-Monad-Reader-Class.html) type class.
 All of our custom monads are `ReaderT env IO` and can automatically derive `MonadReader`.

 So the concrete implementation of `traced` we wrote earlier for `AppProject`: